cheesehero112/notes/Chihiro's Study Progress.md

 ### Immersive:

+8/15/22: Got accepted to the immersive!
+Plan on joining cohort 54 starting Oct 17, 2022.

+8/11/22: 1st technical interview at 5:30pm.
+I thought it went very well.
+Will wait for the result.

 8/8/22: 1st technical interview is scheduled for this Thursday!

 8/6/22: Have not scheduled my first interview yet.
 Getting back into studying algos after 2 months of traveling/ working